readthedocs/readthedocs.org/docs/development/install.rst

     If you plan to import Python 2 projects to your RTD, then you'll need to install Python 2 with virtualenv in your system as well.
+    The project works will all versions of Python 3.x, make sure you setup the environment based on Python version you will be running in RTD.

 In order to get all the dependencies successfully installed, you need these libraries.